MALCOLM X SPECIAL (February 21, 1965 - February 21, 2005)

 I'm one of those people who think Hip-Hop isn't dead.
 I also think that the lesson of the great afro-American leaders of the twentieth century, especially Malcolm's, is still present.
 I even think Hip-Hop would have been impossible without Black Nationalism.
 These things have moved generations, the power of example is intact.
 At this point it's inevitable to resort to suggestions that make us notice the relationships between that time and the present-day.
 Cinema, the twentieth century's dream machine par excellence, can be used as a jumping-off point.
 Let's begin.

-There's a recent movie in which the screen shows, indirectly and symbolically, the "commercialization" –the individualization- of Hip-Hop. link Ghost Dog: the Way of the Samurai (Jim Jarmusch, 1998) is an Old School allegory about values played by magnificent losers; but it is, above all, a reflection on effectiveness.
+There's a recent movie in which the screen shows, indirectly and symbolically, the "commercialization" –the individualization- of Hip-Hop.
+Ghost Dog: the Way of the Samurai (Jim Jarmusch, 1998) is an Old School allegory about values played by magnificent losers; but it is, above all, a reflection on effectiveness.
 As mechanical in the operative sense as it is deep in the existential sense, it is possible only for those inclined to wager it all on the reconstruction of a meaning.
 Ghost Dog - Forrest Whitaker chooses the way of devotion and sacrifice.
 Loyal to the Italian gangster who saved his life a few years ago, he's beyond all worry, whether it be collective or communitarian.
 His motivations have to do with honor and style.
 "Just my personal fucking war," is what Colle der Fomento would say.
 Ghost Dog learns from Malcolm, from Eldridge Cleaver, from Huey P. Newton and from Bobby Seale that you can be quick, precise, efficient, and impeccable, and that you should aspire to something higher.
 "The sky is the limit" (until you're cannibalized by MTV) was one of the Panther's slogans.

 Militia est vita hominis super terram: Ghost Dog must have meditated a lot about that passage in the Book of Job.
 The lesson of style by the great leaders of Black Nationalism is put in the service – through his mind and body- of an unlikely messenger: a middle-aged Mafioso.
 The black samurai honors it in the style of the decadent Hagakure warriors.
 But the stylistic armor, perfection forged with sacrifice and renunciation, the post-apocalyptic version, can't protect Malcolm's or Huey's individualistic martial style from the backlash of destiny.